Top Pick for

 Older babies tend to do better in a facing-out position so they can see what is going on around them.

 While many carriers are suitable for babies of different weights, make sure to check the restrictions before purchasing.
 Some models are suitable for babies up to 20kg, while others are only recommended for those 12kg and under.

 If you plan to use your baby carrier in hot weather, look for a breathable fabric that helps keep you and your baby cool.
 Keep in mind, you'll need to wrap them up with an extra layer for the winter months.

 If you're worried about chemicals in fabrics affecting your baby's health, look for eco-friendly carriers that use unbleached fabrics with non-toxic dyes.

-A quality baby carrier should last one to two years.
-Look for a carrier that is made from a durable material with well-made straps or buckles and heavy-duty seams.
+A quality baby carrier should last one to 2 years.
+Look for a carrier that is made from durable material with well-made straps or buckles and heavy-duty seams.
 This will help prevent it from breaking while in use or only lasting a short period of time.

 Every parent knows how quickly things get dirty.
 Choosing a carrier that can easily be thrown into the washing machine can make life a lot easier.
 Framed carriers are often more difficult to wash due to extra padding and pockets.